Structure and governance

 VSO is governed by the International Board and Executive Board.

 The Executive Board is the main decision-making group within VSO.
 It holds responsibility for quarterly setting and reviewing of objectives, budgets and the strategic direction of VSO.

 Dr Philip Goodwin joined VSO as Chief Executive in March 2015.

-Prior to taking up this position, he was Chief Executive of TREE AID from June 2010, where he lead the expansion of programme work into Ethiopia and Niger, doubling the overall number of beneficiaries the organization reaches.
+Prior to taking up this position, he was Chief Executive of TREE AID from June 2010, where he led the expansion of programme work into Ethiopia and Niger, doubling the overall number of beneficiaries the organisation reaches.

 He was also with the British Council for more than a decade, conducted research into poverty issues with the Overseas Development Institute and was a community development volunteer in Mali.

 Donne Cameron joined VSO in 2012 as regional director for Southern Africa, having spent the previous 10 years with Habitat for Humanity International in South Africa.